wp-plugins/design-approval-system/readme.txt

   * Display a versions menu to show previous versions of a design.
   * Hide notes to show just the design on the design review page.
 (Especially nice for web designers wanting to show what a design will look like on a page.)
   * …and much more!

+= SUPPORT FORUM… =
+  * Having problems, or possibly looking to extend our plugin to customize your needs?
+You can find answers to your questions or drop us a line at our Support Forum. http://www.slickremix.com/support-forum/

 == Installation ==

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.